Giannis Alafouzos

-Giannis Alafouzos (Γιάννης Αλαφούζος, born 2 July 1957) is a Greek businessman, shipowner, owner and president of Panathinaikos F.C. and member of the Alafouzos family from Santorini.
+Giannis Alafouzos (Γιάννης Αλαφούζος, born 2 July 1957) is a Greek businessman, shipowner, owner and president of Panathinaikos and a member of the Alafouzos family from Santorini.

 Early life

 Giannis Alafouzos was born in 1957 and is the son of businessman, shipowner and newspaper publisher Aristeidis Alafouzos.
 He graduated from the University of Oxford with a degree in economics and history.
 During his student years, he was an athlete who mainly competed in the 100m sprint.
 He is a sailor with significant international distinctions.
 He is married and has three children.

 Shipping

 In the early 1980s, after completing his postgraduate studies, Giannis Alafouzos followed in the steps of his father's career in shipping and worked towards the expansion of his family's shipping company, Glafki (Hellas) Maritime Company.
 He served as managing director of Kyklades Maritime Corporation, a company operating a modern tanker fleet, and also founded the shipping company Ermis Maritime Corporation.
 Today he continues his successful career in maritime business.
 Presently, Kyklades Maritime Corporation is expanding its fleet with two new buildings currently under construction in Japan.